linkedin icon

 UX/UI Design Intern

-With the risen interest in matcha, Cuzen Matcha is here to promote the use of freshly ground matcha.
-They also offer a variety of recipes that people can create in their own kitchens, and different forms people can consume matcha based on their preferences.
+With the rising interest in matcha, Cuzen Matcha promotes access to freshly ground matcha.
+They also offer a variety of recipes that people can create in their own kitchens, and different forms of matcha that people can consume based on their preferences.
 However, the number of active users is low.
 I tackled the process of curating a better experience on the recipe page.

 Web design, UX/UI design